pkienzle/periodictable/doc/sphinx/guide/formula_grammar.rst

     >>> print(formula("10%vol Fe // Ni"))
     FeNi9.68121

   Only the first item needs to specify that it is a volume fraction, and the remainder can use a bare %.

   Volume fraction mixing is only possible if the densities are known for the individual components, which will require the formula density tag if the component is not an element.
 A density estimate is given for the mixture but in general it will not be correct, and should be set explicitly for the resulting compound.

+* Specific mass can be giving with count follwed by mass units:

+    >>> print(formula("5g NaCl // 50mL H2O@1"))
+    NaCl(H2O)32.4407

+  Density will be required for materials given by volume.
+Mass will be stored in the *total_mass* attribute of the resulting formula.

+* Multilayers can be specified by thickness:

+    >>> print(formula("1 um Si // 5 nm Cr // 10 nm Au"))
+    Si119.99CrAu1.41722

+  Density will be required for each layer.
+Thickness will be stored in the *total_thickness* attribute of the resulting formula.
+Thickness can be converted to *total_volume* by multiplying by cross section, and to *total_mass* by multiplying that by *density*.

 * Mixtures can nest.
 The following is a 10% salt solution by weight mixed 20:80 by volume with D2O: